JooZef315/Library-asp.net/README.md

-A Library system using ASP.NET MVC and EF, and SQL server. the front end with bootstrap css and JS.
+A Library system using ASP.NET MVC 5 and EF, LINQ, and SQL server.
+<br /> the front end is with Bootstrap CSS and JS.
+<br /> Library system with authentication and admin panel for adding/removing books,
-Library system with signing up, admin panel, exploring / adding your favorite books to your profile
+<br /> You can explore books or make a Watchlist with your favorite books in your profile.